umanda/strucko/readme.md

-## Strucko - Open, Free and Community Driven Expert Dictionary
+## Strucko - Open, Free, Comunity Driven, English-Croatian and Croatian-English IT Dictionary

-The idea behind Strucko is to create open, free and community driven expert dictionary.
+The idea behind Strucko is to create open, free and community driven English-Croatian and Croatian-English IT dictionary.
 Anyone can register and contribute to the dictionary by suggesting new terms, translations and definitions for existing terms.
 While suggestions are visible to registered (and logged in) users, the user with administrator role can approve suggestions, which makes them publicly visible.

-Terms can be entered in different languages, and added to different scientific fields.
+Terms can be entered in two languages - Croatian and English.
-The user chooses the language, scientific field and part of speech for the term.
+User chooses the language and part of speech for the term.
 Administrator checks the suggestion, and if everything is OK, he approves the term.

+In addition to English and Croatian language, Strucko has the ability to include many more languages, which requires some source code modification.
+Strucko can also include many more scientific fields, in addition to IT.

 ## Official Live Strucko Web App

 Official Strucko web app is available here:  <http://strucko.com/>

 ## Installation and Usage
+Although Strucko is not built in order to be easily installed, you can still run it on your own if you wish.
+Keep reading if you are interested...

-Strucko The Expert Dictionary is built using [Laravel 5.1 PHP Framework](http://laravel.com/docs/5.1/).
+Strucko is built using [Laravel 5.1 PHP Framework](http://laravel.com/docs/5.1/).
 We used [MySQL](https://www.mysql.com/) for database storage, [Twitter Bootstrap](http://getbootstrap.com/) as HTML, CSS, and JS framework and [jQuery](https://jquery.com/) for some specific JavaScript tasks.